yournextstore/new.store/docs/new-store-prd.md

   - Display an error message if the API fails or the store cannot load.

 ### 3.5 Product Images & Layout Images:
-  - A library of ~200 categorized images (e.g., fashion, electronics, lifestyle) stored statically.
+  - A library of ~200 categorized images (e.g., fashion, electronics, lifestyle) stored statically within the project repository.
-  - Each image has an associated descriptive text (e.g., "Minimalist workspace with laptop and plant", "Close-up of a steaming cup of coffee").
+  - Each image has an associated descriptive text (e.g., "Minimalist workspace with laptop and plant", "Close-up of a steaming cup of coffee") stored alongside, likely in a JSON file.
-  - Embeddings for these descriptions are pre-computed during the build process and stored as static data (e.g., JSON file).
+  - Embeddings for these descriptions are pre-computed by a developer using a dedicated script *before* runtime (e.g., during development) and stored as static data (e.g., another JSON file) committed to the repository.
+This process is *not* part of the automated build pipeline.

 **Rationale:**
 - Predefined assets simplify AI tasks, ensuring consistency and accelerating development.
-- Pre-computing embeddings and using in-memory search provides efficient image selection without external dependencies.
+- Pre-computing embeddings offline and using in-memory search provides efficient image selection without external dependencies or build-time overhead.

 ---